apache/pekko/akka-docs/src/main/paradox/serialization.md

 ### Configuration

-For Akka to know which `Serializer` to use for what, you need to edit your configuration: in the `akka.actor.serializers`-section, you bind names to implementations of the @apidoc[akka.serialization.Serializer](Serializer) you wish to use, like this:
+For Akka to know which `Serializer` to use for what, you need to edit your configuration: in the `akka.actor.serializers`-section, you bind names to implementations of the @apidoc[serialization.Serializer](Serializer) you wish to use, like this:

 @@snip [SerializationDocSpec.scala](/akka-docs/src/test/scala/docs/serialization/SerializationDocSpec.scala) { #serialize-serializers-config }